DjangoGirls/tutorial/css/README.md

 First things first: let's create a CSS file now.
 Create a new folder called `css` inside your `static` folder.
 Then create a new file called `blog.css` inside this `css` directory.
 Ready?

 Time to write some CSS!
-Open up your `blog.css` file in code editor.
+Open up the `blog.css` file in your code editor.

-We won't be going to deep into customizing and learning about CSS here, because it's pretty easy and you can learn it on your own after this workshop.
+We won't be going too deep into customizing and learning about CSS here, because it's pretty easy and you can learn it on your own after this workshop.
 We really recommend doing this [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) to learn everything you need to know about making your websites more pretty with CSS.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computer use special codes.
 They start with `#` and are followed by 6 letters and numbers.
 You can find color codes for example here: http://www.colorpicker.com/